willymcallister/willymcallister.github.io/_articles/rl-natural-response.md

 ## Appendix - Separable differential equation

-The differential equation we derived for the $\text{LC}$ circuit is,
+The differential equation we derived for the $\text{RL}$ circuit is,

 $\text L \dfrac{di}{dt} + i\,\text R = 0$

 This is a *separable* differential equation.
-A differential equation is separable if it is possible to sort all the $i$'s and $di$'s to one side of the equation and get all the $dt$'s on the other side.
+A differential equation is separable if it is possible to sort all the $i$'s and $di$'s as a product on one side of the equation and get all the $dt$'s in a product on the other side.
 This happens in the second step below.

-If you have covered this technique in your calculus studies, you can solve both the $\text{RL}$ and $\text{RC}$ first-order differential equations with this method, without guessing a solution.
+If you covered this technique when you studied differential equations, you can solve both the $\text{RL}$ and $\text{RC}$ first-order differential equations with this method, without guessing a solution.

 <p>
 $\begin{aligned}